There are 2 main reasons why you should use a tripod for vlogging:

 Even though this tripod doesn’t have the functionality and versatility of a GorillaPod, it is a lot lighter.
 This automatically makes it better for the sole purpose of vlogging, at least in my opinion.

-I would recommend it if you have a DSLR and have weak arms—like your fellow writer has.
+I would recommend it if you have a DSLR and have weak arms— as your fellow writer has.

 If you’re wondering, the EVO 2 weighs only 9 oz (260g), and it can reach 8 inches (20.5 centimeters).
 The maximum weight it can hold is 5.5lb (2.5kg).